 Which bone broth has the most collagen?

-Is chicken bone broth good for gut health?
+Is chicken bone broth better for weight loss?

 Conclusion